netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 * Kernel version
 * Operating system name and version
 * CPU architecture, system cores, CPU frequency, RAM, and disk space
-* Whether Netdata is running inside of a container, and if so, the OS and hardware details about the container's host
+* Whether Netdata is running inside a container, and if so, the OS and hardware details about the container's host
 * Whether Netdata is running inside K8s node
 * What virtualization layer the system runs on top of, if any
 * Whether the system is a streaming parent or child

-If you want to organize your systems without manually creating host labels, try the automatic labels in some of the features below.
+If you want to organize your systems without manually creating host labels, try the automatic labels in some features below.
 You can see them under `http://HOST-IP:19999/api/v1/info`, beginning with an underscore `_`.

 ```json